rolkra/explore/README.md

 **Interactive data exploration**

-Launch an interactive shiny-app that makes basic data exploration radically simple.
+Launch an interactive shiny-app to explore data.
 You can inspect individual attributes, explore their relation to a binary target or create a fully automated report of all attributes.

 **Functions for reducible data science**

 There are basically two "verbs" to remember:
-* explore - if you want to explore an attribute or the relationship between an attribute and a binary target
+* explore - if you want to explore an attribute or the relationship between an attribute and a binary target.
+The output of these functions is a plot.
 * describe - if you want to describe a dataset or an attribute (number of na, unique values, ...)
-The output of these functions is a plot or a text.
+The output of these functions is a text.

 ## Installation